 Directly addresses personality and behavior:The traditional manager performance review process often heavily focuses on performance and outcomes over an employee’s behavior and processes.
 In comparison, 360-degree feedback allows managers to see how an employee interacts with other individuals, regardless of performance metrics.

-Improves employee attitudes towards performance reviews: A 1993 study by Bernardin found that adding more reviewers to the performance review process meant that employees felt more positively about performance reviews, particularly in the case of managers receiving feedback from peers.
+Improves employee attitudes towards performance reviews: A 1993 study by Bernardin, et al. found that adding more reviewers to the performance review process meant that employees felt more positively about performance reviews, particularly in the case of managers receiving feedback from peers.

 360 Degree Feedback – Cons